- Assets: $134,314,281 (2012)

 - Grants Awarded: $5,894,149 (2012)

-Jacob Merrill Kaplan (1891-1987) established the J. M. Kaplan Fund in 1945 with the proceeds from the sale of his Welch Grape Juice Company.
-He served as President of the Fund until 1977, at which time his daughter, Joan K. Davidson, took over that position -- which she would hold until 1993.
-After leaving for two years to serve in the administration of Governor Mario Cuomo (D - New York), she rejoined the Kaplan Fund in 1995 as a Trustee and President Emeritus.
-Under Ms. Davidson's stewardship, the Kaplan Fund has developed into a strong supporter of leftist agendas in the areas of civil liberties, human rights, civil rights, social justice, the arts, and the environment.
+Businessman and philanthropist Jacob Merrill Kaplan (1891-1987) established the J. M. Kaplan Fund in 1945 with the proceeds he earned from selling his Welch's Grape Juice Company to the National Grape Co-operative Association in Westfield, New York.
+He served as president of the Fund until 1977, at which time his daughter, Joan K. Davidson, took over that post and held it until 1993.
+After taking a two-year leave to serve as commissioner of the New York State Office of Parks, Recreation and Historic Preservation under Governor Mario Cuomo, Davidson rejoined the Kaplan Fund in 1995 as a trustee and president emeritus.
+Under her stewardship, the Fund developed into a strong supporter of leftist agendas in the areas of civil liberties, human rights, the arts, and the built and natural environments.
+The chief beneficiaries of its philanthropy were projects and organizations based in New York State.

-To view a list of additional noteworthy grantees of the J.M.
+To view a list of additional grantees of the J.M.
 Kaplan Fund, click here.